pblittle/albatross/README.md

 - Normalize club types (e.g., "3 wood" -> "3W")
 - Determine shot types (Tee or Approach)
 - Calculate median target distances for each club type
-- Export processed data to CSV
+- Export processed data to CSV in Shot Pattern format

+## Launch Monitor Support

+Currently, Albatross supports the [MLM2Pro](https://rapsodo.com/pages/mlm2pro-golf-simulator) launch monitor.
+If you need support for additional launch monitors, please open an issue on our GitHub repository.

+## Output Format

+Albatross currently outputs processed data in the [Shot Pattern](https://shotpattern.app/) format.
+This is the default and only output format available.

 ## Packages